-Litmus is an email marketing solution that helps users to create error-free emails in less time.
-The platform is used to build email campaigns faster, personalize them and test them thoroughly, monitor deliverability, and analyze email performance.
+Litmus, from Validity, is an email marketing solution used to create error-free emails in less time.
+It is also used to build email campaigns, personalize and test them thoroughly, monitor deliverability, and analyze email performance.

 per month